 The Package Administration view is the interface where you administrate your packages.
 You can create “virtual folders” to organize packages in a tree view.

 To create a package, simply select a virtual folder and click “New package”.
 A default package is created named “New Package”.
-Double click to edit package name.
 You can only have one package with the same name.
 If you name a package with a name already in use, the version number will be increased by one (e.g. from version 1 to version 2).
 You can edit values and properties associated with the package in the package overview tab once you've selected a package from the tree-grid view.

 Add folders by clicking “New folder” in the ribbon.
 You may also drag/drop files and folders from your Windows File Explorer.
-Drop them on the folder content area to the right.
+Drop them on the folder content area in the files grid (bottom right).
 Each file will have a set of properties, and the “attributes” property is used to add an action to the file.

 - None.
 No action